amogh-gadad/Self-Driving-Car-using-Lane-and-Object-Detection/README.md

 # Self-Driving Car using Lane and Object Detection
 A compact and cost-effective autonomous car prototype built using Raspberry Pi 4.
-This system integrates computer vision for lane detection, YOLOv5 for object detection, and ultrasonic sensors for obstacle avoidance — all controlled via a Flask-based web dashboard for live monitoring.
+This system integrates computer vision for lane detection, YOLOv5 for object detection, and ultrasonic sensors for obstacle avoidance all controlled via a Flask-based web dashboard for live monitoring.

-# Table of Contents
-About the Project

-Features

-Hardware Used

-Software Stack

-System Architecture

-Installation

-How It Works

-Results

-Future Scope

-Team

 # About the Project
 This project demonstrates a real-time self-driving car prototype that can: